TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 14/1 Chronicles 14.11.md

 ---

-So they came up to Baal-perazim, and David smote them there; and David said, God hath broken mine enemies by my hand, like the breach of waters.
-Therefore they called the name of that place [ Baal-perazim.
+So they came up to Baal Perazim, and David struck them there; and David said, God has broken my enemies by my hand, like the breach of waters.
+Therefore they called the name of that place Baal Perazim.